2006–07 NFL playoffs: AFC: Indianapolis Colts 38, New England Patriots 34

 Hobbs returned the ensuing kickoff 80 yards to the Colts' 21-yard line.
 Four plays later, Brady threw a 6-yard touchdown pass to receiver Jabar Gaffney, who made a leaping catch in the back of the end zone.
 Although he landed out of bounds, officials ruled that he was pushed out while in the air, and the Patriots took a 28–21 lead.
 Rhodes started out the Colts' next drive with two receptions for 23 yards and a 9-yard run.
 Then, Clark caught a 23-yard pass at the 9-yard line.
-Three plays later, Rhodes fumbled the ball at the 1-yard line, but center Jeff Saturday recovered it in the end zone for a touchdown to tie the game.
+Three plays later, Rhodes fumbled the ball at the 1-yard line, but Colts center Jeff Saturday recovered it in the end zone for a touchdown to tie the game.
+Mankins and Saturday's touchdowns marked the first time in NFL playoff history in which more than one offensive lineman scored a touchdown in the same game.

 After an exchange of punts, New England kicker Stephen Gostkowski made a 28-yard field goal to give them a three-point lead.
 The Colts responded with a 36-yard field goal by Vinatieri, set up by Clark's 52-yard reception, to tie the game at 31.
 Hobbs returned Vinatieri's kickoff 41 yards to the Patriots' 46-yard line.
 Then, Brady completed a 25-yard pass to tight end Daniel Graham.
 Indianapolis managed to halt the drive at their 25-yard line, but Gostkowski kicked a 43-yard field goal to give the Patriots a 34–31 lead with 3:49 left in the game.
 New England's defense subsequently forced a punt, but the Patriots ended up punting back to the Colts after running only a minute off the clock.

 Manning started off the drive with three nonconsecutive completions for 58 yards, with a roughing-the-passer penalty on the third play adding another 12, moving the ball 70 yards in a span of 19 seconds and bringing up a first down at the Patriots' 11-yard line.
 Three plays later, Joseph Addai's 3-yard touchdown run gave the Colts their first lead of the game with only one minute remaining.
 Brady responded by leading his team to the Colts' 45-yard line.
 But cornerback Marlin Jackson intercepted Brady's next pass with 17 seconds left, ending the game, and sending the Colts to their third Super Bowl in team history (first as the Indianapolis Colts).

 The Colts were the first #3 seed since the NFL expanded the playoffs in 1990 to host a conference championship game and the first overall since the Washington Redskins did so in 1987.
 It was also the first time since said season where a team hosted a championship game after playing a road game in the divisional round, and was also the first conference championship game in which neither team had the first round bye and had to play three rounds to get to the Super Bowl.